RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 * [Linux kernel with HDMI support](http://downloads.parallella.org/boot/linux/kernel-hdmi-default.tgz)
 * [Parallella-16 Zynq 7010 with HDMI display](https://github.com/parallella/parallella-hw/blob/master/fpga/bitstreams/parallella_e16_hdmi_gpiose_7010.bit.bin?raw=true)

-Note: You might need different files depending on the the date (software always gets better over time, right?) and your exact equipment.
+Note: You might need different files depending on the the date (Parallella software is in a rapid state of flux) and your exact equipment.
 If your configuration is different, you can make the adjustments described in the Parallella's offical quick start guide.

 ###Burn the SD Card
 Make sure you're using an SD card of 16GB or larger.